When to seek treatment at a burn center

 - If you have pre-existing medical conditions that can complicate recovery

-If you have a burn that meets these criteria or that you would like a burn specialist to look at, About 486,000 burn injuries require medical treatment or call 202-877-7347.
+If you have a burn that meets these criteria or that you would like a burn specialist to look at, call 855-546-1974 or click below to make an appointment.

 What makes a burn center unique?

 “I liked the plastic surgeon who performed my surgery last year.
 Can’t he do a skin graft?”